Clinical Exercise: Femoral Vessel Exposure and Control (cut-down)

 A common pitfall to the procedure is considering the skin crease at the groin to be the inguinal ligament (the skin crease is inferior to the actual inguinal ligament position) and making the incision too inferiorly.

-3) Force your finger into the subcutaneous tissue and vigorously spread that tissue laterally and medially deepening the opening to the level of the fascia lata.
+3) Force your finger into the subcutaneous tissue and vigorously spread that tissue laterally and medially separating subcutaneous tissue to the level of the fascia lata.

 4) When you can observe the fascia lata layer (glassy white) grasp the fascia with hemostats and while lifting slit the fascia lata open along the length of the skin incision.